LikeTheSalad/android-buddy/README.md

         If false, it will show them only if you compile your project using Gradle's '--debug' flag.
         Default is TRUE.*/
         strictMode {
-            enabled = false /* If false, it will take into account all Android Buddy libraries added into your consumer project.
-If true, it will ONLY take into account the transformations from AndroidBuddy libraries that are defined explicitly using `androidBuddyImplementation` and/or `androidBuddyApi`. e.g:
+            enabled = false /* If FALSE, it will take into account all AndroidBuddy libraries added into your consumer project.
+If true, it will ONLY take into account the transformations from AndroidBuddy libraries that are defined explicitly using the configuration `androidBuddyImplementation` and/or `androidBuddyApi`. e.g:
             dependencies {
+                // With strictMode enabled:
                 androidBuddyImplementation "the.android.buddy:library:x.y.z"
             }
             With strict mode enabled, any AndroidBuddy dependency that is not defined with such